 Do pears have to chill before they ripen?
-Yes, ripening pears with cold needs to happen a couple of different ways – on the tree and in storage.
+Yes, pears need to be ripened in the cold in a couple of different ways – on the tree and in storage.
 Read on to learn more about ripening pears with cold.

 Chilling Pears on the Tree